 Prerequisite: IT301 Beginners Italian, or equivalent ability to A2 of the CEFR must be demonstrated

-IT508 is designed to bring students from A2 level to B1 threshold, turning students into independent users of Italian, in both oral and written contexts.
+The module is designed to allow students, upon completion, to demonstrate a level of ability up to the B2 threshold, turning students into independent users of Italian, in both oral and written contexts.
 The course is thus also designed to prepare students for their year abroad and independent life in Italy as a foreign country.
 IT508 is an intensive course, which develops the student's active and passive aural and written skills.

 This module appears in:

 Total Contact Hours: 80

 Grammar In-Course Test 2 (40 minutes) 10%